foonoo/docs/1-Introduction.md

 The plain builder, which we already used in our earlier example, is loaded by default requires no file system structure.
 It simply works by converting all the files in the input directory into html files.

 Blog provides an extension over the plain builder which is useful for building blogs.
 Docs is well suited to books and documentation sites.
 And wiki works as a rendering engine for a git backed wiki.

+Next we'll look at a more detailed blog example.